matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

    This is to let you block someone from harassing you with emoji reactions (or using edits as a side-channel to harass you).

-### What does it mean to call /context on a relation?

- * We should probably just return the root event for now, and then refine it in future for threading?
- * XXX: what does synapse do here?

 ## Limitations

 ### Servers might not be aware of all relations of an event